schneeheld/edt/jenkins-x/README.md

 <p style="text-align: center;"> <b>Do not use mini-kube!</b> </p>

-Next demo is about a creating Jenkins X cluster on Google cloud
+Short and informative demo about creating Jenkins X cluster on the Google cloud

 [jx create cluster on GKE](https://www.youtube.com/watch?v=r8-J9Qg-p9U)